Absence Seizure -

 Is characterised by a cluster of signs and symptoms customarily occurring together often with an known prognosis.
 One syndrome can evolve into another.

-A neurologist with specialty training in epilepsy.
+A neurologist with a special interest in epilepsy.

 Also known as Zarontin.
 This antiepileptic drug is used effectively to treat absence seizures.